NotAnImportantPerson/Unit-Exchanger/README.md

-# Unit-Exchanger
-A python based unit exchanger from freedoom units to metrical units and viceversa
+A python based unit exchanger from freedoom units to metrical units and viceversa.
+You can ask me things in Discord!